Treme Neighbourhood Tour

 - 2 Stunden

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-You'll explore tree-lined streets where Jazz was born, seeing Louis Armstrong Park and Congo Square.
+You'll stroll through tree-lined streets where Jazz was born and see the famous Louis Armstrong Park and Congo Square.

 Treme Neighbourhood Tour

-At the scheduled time, we'll meet at 718 N Rampart St for our guided tour of Treme, recognized as New Orleans' African American neighborhood.
+At the scheduled time, we'll meet at 718 N Rampart St to start our guided tour of Treme, known as New Orleans' African American neighborhood.

-We will start by exploring Congo Square and Louis Armstrong Park, uncovering the spirit of the oldest African American neighborhood in the US.
-During the 18th century, residents here enjoyed the title of free person, a significant aspect of the area's history.
-We will reveal the reasons behind this and share numerous historical insights.
+We'll begin by exploring Congo Square and Louis Armstrong Park, delving into the spirit of the oldest African American neighborhood in the US.
+In the 18th century, residents enjoyed certain freedoms not accessible to many African Americans.
+The tour includes significant facts about this history.

-The tour will also include visits to key sites such as St. Augustine's Church, the first black Catholic church in the United States.
-We will discuss how the neighborhood's freedom was impacted post-Civil War, including the history of the Ku Klux Klan's influence in the area.
+Throughout the tour, we'll visit important sites such as St. Augustine's Church, the first black Catholic church in the US.
+We'll discuss how freedom in this neighborhood diminished after the Civil War and learn about the history of the Ku Klux Klan in the area.

-After approximately 2 hours of exploring the origins of New Orleans and its Afro-American culture, we will conclude the tour in Louis Armstrong Park.
+After approximately 2 hours of learning about the origins of New Orleans and its Afro-American culture, we will conclude the tour in Louis Armstrong Park.

 Preise